<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 How should your business ask customers for payments?

-However, there is a way to avoid all the hassle and time that gets spent following up on late payments via multiple channels.
-Chaser’s accounts receivables automation software lets you follow up on payments automatically, without losing the personal touch.
+Fortunately, there is a way to avoid the hassle of following up on late payments.
+Chaser's accounts receivables automation software lets you follow up on payments automatically, without losing the personal touch.
+Solutions automatically send customised email, SMS, letter, and automated debtor phone call reminders according to your chosen schedules- to target customers via the best channels, at the right time.

-Automatically send customised email and SMS payment reminders according to schedules that you choose - to target customers via the best channels, at the right time.
-Chaser also logs payment requests and call notes in the built-in receivables CRM to track progress on payments and track all payment data in one place automatically, including customer replies.
-Businesses like yours are getting paid 54 days faster and saving over 15 hours per week on accounts receivables tasks
+Chaser also logs payment requests and call notes in the built-in receivables CRM to track progress and all payment data in one place, including customer replies.
+Businesses using the software get paid 54 days faster and save over 15 hours weekly on accounts receivables tasks

-Get invoices paid faster automatically and save time with Chaser, with a 14 day free trial.
+Get invoices paid faster automatically and save time with Chaser, with a 14-day free trial.

 Subscribe to Chaser's monthly newsletter